robkorn/blockchain-ruminations/README.md

 #  Ruminations On Decentralized Systems/Related Topics

-Musings, ideas, protocols, and more that I come with that relates to decentralized technology.
+Musings, ideas, protocols, and more that I come up with that relates to decentralized technology.

 ----